 But that’s where machine learning comes in!
 Instead of fitting our exact GP posterior, we train a doubly-sparse variational approximation to it.
 In short, we use some tricks to reduce the scaling to be linear with the number of data points!

-For more details on the current approach and some exciting initial results, see our workshop poster and/or paper below!
+For more details on the current approach and some exciting initial results, see our workshop poster, paper, and/or lightning talk below!

 A paper applying the approach to European paleoclimate was accepted to a NeurIPS 2022 workshop!

 NeurIPS Workshop on Gaussian Processes, Spatiotemporal Modeling, and Decision-making Systems

 In recent years, the growth of decision-making applications, where principled handling of uncertainty is of key concern, has led to increased interest in Bayesian techniques.